Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/deployment_stamps/docs/AUTH.md

   - Setup API permission
 - Setup Users and groups in Enterprise Application

-## Provision Azure AD
+## Provision Microsoft Entra tenant

-If you don't have any Azure AD yet or need to create new one for testing, follow [Create a new tenant in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant) to provision one.
+If you don't have any Microsoft Entra tenant yet or need to create new one for testing, follow [Create a new tenant in Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/fundamentals/create-new-tenant) to provision one.

 ## Add users and groups